 By the previous equivalence it is expected that $\cap_H(T_1) < \cap_H(T_2)$ as well.
 But we will show that this is not the case.

 By a suitable labelling of the nodes of $H$ we can refer to: the center of the star spanning tree as $v_1$, the almost disconnected node of $H$ as $v_2$ and the other neighbor of $v_2$ as $v_3$.
-By lemma \ref{lemma:edge_removal} arises that
+By Lemma \ref{lemma:edge_removal} we have that